STREAMING SATURDAYS! Film Noir Meets the French Revolution in THE BLACK BOOK

 In this case, the Paris of powdered wigs and guillotines.
 The Black Book (also called Reign of Terror) may be the only film noir set during the French Revolution—and if that sounds odd, it’s no more peculiar than the film’s origins.

-“In 1949, David O. Selznick had just made Joan of Arc with Ingrid Bergman, which was not very successful,” explained co-star Norman Lloyd (then a mere slip of a boy at 100) when he introduced the film at the 2015 TCM Classic Film Festival.
+“In 1949, [they] had just made Joan of Arc with Ingrid Bergman, which was not very successful,” explained co-star Norman Lloyd (then a mere slip of a boy at 100) when he introduced the film at the 2015 TCM Classic Film Festival.
 “But the lavish sets for the picture remained.
-He kept staring at those expensive sets, grumbling, and proposed to art director William Cameron Menzies that they make use of them.
+[They] kept staring at those expensive sets, grumbling, and proposed to art director William Cameron Menzies that they make use of them.

-“Then ironically, after all that, Selznick dropped out in the middle of the picture and Walter Wanger took over,” he continued.
-“But by then we already had Menzies, a spectacular cinematographer in John Alton, and Anthony Mann directing, so we were good.”
+“But we [also] had Menzies, a spectacular cinematographer in John Alton, and Anthony Mann directing,”he added, “so we were good.”

 Alton’s stark interplay of shadow and light and canted camera angles would easily suit the dark, rain-slicked streets of 1940s Los Angeles, but somehow work just as well in 18th-century France, where the villainous Robespierre (Richard Basehart) seeks to retrieve his “black book,” a long list of political enemies he hopes to send to the chopping block.
 Enter Charles D’Aubigny (Robert Cummings), a French spy who, with the help of his former lover Madelon (Arlene Dahl in lusty-wench-wear), goes undercover to seize the book and bring the bloody reign of terror to an end.